 - Menstruation does not prevent women from performing Salat or any other religious duties being unclean except to have sex with them because of maintaining health and preventing disease (2:222-223).

-It is noteworthy that tradition does not allow menstruating Muslim women to perform any religious activities putting them in jeopardy missing their chances to be redeemed.
+Note: Tradition does not allow menstruating Muslim women to perform any religious activities putting them in jeopardy missing their chances to be redeemed.
 It is also mention-worthy that the excretion during menstruation does not nullify ablution (wudu in Arabic) as what nullifies ablution is associated with the excretion of the urinary and digestive tracts (4:43, 5:6).

 - God has commanded us to take His name to prove us righteous and pious as God judges us based on innermost intentions (2:224-225).